 Unless you are new to weight lifting, this probably won’t happen.
 You’ll lose some strength and muscle on your cut.

 Don’t worry, it’s not just you…it happens to everyone.

 But you can significantly limit the amount that this happens if you keep pushing heavy weights at the gym.

 And if you’re doing cardio as part of your cut, make it HIIT if possible, since this is more muscle sparing than traditional steady-state cardio.

 I’ll be frank here – the process of cutting isn’t fun…

-Unlike bulking, you don’t get to gorge yourself with copious quantities of your favorite foods.
+Unlike bulking, you don’t get to enjoy copious quantities of your favorite foods.

-Instead, you have to restrict your calories and can often feel like you’re grinding against a wall at the gym.
+Instead, you have to restrict your calories and can often feel like you’re grinding against a wall during your workouts.

 But there are also some obvious rewards…

 If you set up your calories/macros properly, and force yourself to lift heavy, you’ll strip away layers of body fat that reveal all of your hard work.